Jenna Elfman tries again for TV comedic success

 PASADENA, Calif.
 (AP) — Jenna Elfman is taking aim again at finding comedic success on television.

 The actress best known for her hit ABC show “Dharma & Greg” that ran from 1997 to 2002 is back on the same network with “Imaginary Mary.”
-Elfman plays a woman dating a man with children who relies on an imaginary friend voiced by Rachel Dratch of “Saturday Night Live” fame.
+Elfman plays a woman dating a man with children.
+Her character relies on an imaginary friend voiced by Rachel Dratch of “Saturday Night Live” fame.

 Elfman has had starring roles in six comedies since 1996-97.
-Only “Dharma & Greg” has lasted more than a single season.
+Only “Dharma & Greg” lasted more than a single season.

-Elfman says she’s always looking for projects with writing that allows her to express herself in an authentic way.
+“I’m always looking for writing I feel I can express myself in a true way,” she told the Television Critics Association winter gathering on Tuesday.

 Most Read Stories